-The Irkeshtam pass is the easy border crossing between Kyrgyzstan (Osh – Sary Tash) and China (Kashgar), and really, it’s not that easy (the landscape is spectacular though).
-The other border crossing from Kyrgyzstan into China is the Torugart pass.
-Tajikistan’s crossing with China, the Qolma Pass, is another nearby option.
+The Irkeshtam pass is the most used border crossing between Kyrgyzstan (Osh / Sary Tash) and China (Kashgar).
+The other border crossing from Kyrgyzstan into China is the Torugart pass, which became more convenient in 2024 – we can see more people crossing there in the near future.

 Many people manage to cross between Kashgar and Osh in one long day, but it is not certain, so stock up on food (there are some dining options at the border, though).
 The Irkeshtam pass is busy year-round.
-An early start is recommended.

 Opening hours and border closures